Automotive industry in Argentina: Electric vehicle production

 Under former President Albert Fernández, a small-scale electric vehicle industry emerged in Argentina in response to consumer demand and government mandates.
-However, in January 2025, incoming President Javier Milei announced Decree 49/25 allowing imports of up to 50,000 electric and hybrid vehicles per year with a 0% tariff on units valued under USD $16,000.
+However, in January 2025, incoming President Javier Milei announced Decree 49/25 allowing imports of up to 50,000 electric and hybrid vehicles per year with a 0% tariff on units valued under US$16,000.
 With top-selling Chinese electric vehicle brands such as BYD, Chery, and Geely preparing for commercial launch in Argentina, the viability of the country's homegrown innovators remains in question.

 Coradir SA was first-to-market with local production of electric vehicles by launching the TITO passenger car and TITA lightweight utility vehicle in early 2022.
 As of March 2024, Coradir had an annual production capacity of 750 units with production plants located in the western city of San Luis.

 VOLT Motors, based in Córdoba, produced its first prototype vehicle in 2018 and launched commercial sales in 2024.
 The company has 150 employees and an annual production capacity of 3,000 vehicles with 60% integration of national parts, many of which were custom-designed for VOLT vehicles.

 Sero Electric: The company's electric microcar was first approved for public use in 2021 and launched in early 2022 from a plant in Morón, Buenos Aires province with production capacity of 50 to 60 units per month.
 Company management claims 80% integration with local parts and has signed export agreements with customers in Brazil, Chile, Italy, and Spain.
 However, media reports have also emerged that commercial production would migrate to Brazil due to the challenging business environment, lack of financing, and import restrictions in Argentina.

 Specialty vehicle production

 Argentine entrepreneurs also operate in niches within both domestic and global automotive markets.
 Examples of specialty players include:

-Helvética SA: A national market leader in trailer and semi-trailer manufacturing located at Cañada de Gómez in Sante Fe province.
-The company specializes in market niches where it has achieved a unique position, such as trailers with moving floor technology, resulting in a highly versatile trailer suited for transporting and self-unloading biomass and waste.
+Helvética SA: A market leader in trailer and semi-trailer manufacturing located at Cañada de Gómez in Sante Fe province.
+The company specializes in market niches such as trailers with moving floor technology, resulting in a versatile trailer suited for transporting and self-unloading biomass and waste.

 Crespi: Local entrepreneurs Tulio and Luciano Crespi operate a race car production facility in Balcarce in Buenos Aires province.
 In 2024, the company announced the launch of Crespi Concept F1 Cars, which specializes in construction of replica high-performance Formula 1 single-seaters for racing car collectors.